alejandralopezgalan/alejandralopezgalan.github.io/_projects/1_project.md

 Analyse Human Resources (HR) metrics and employee performance to identify attrition drivers.

 ### Key Findings
-- __Demographics:__ The majority of employees are between 20 and 29 years old, with a slightly higher proportion of women than men (2.7%).
+- The company has 1,470 employees, with 1,233 active and 237 inactive.
+- The Technology department is the largest, followed by Sales and HR.
-- __Attrition:__ The overall attrition rate is 16.1%, with Sales Representative roles experiencing the highest turnover.
+- Attrition rate: 16.1%, with Sales Representatives experiencing the highest turnover (39.8%).
-- __Performance:__ Managerial rating levels and self-performance levels do not always align.
+- Frequent travelers, those hired in 2020, and employees working overtime have higher attrition rates.
+- The workforce is predominantly young (20-29), mostly married, and female-dominated.
+- White employees form the largest ethnic group, earning an average salary of $115K

-### Recommendations
+### Recommendations and Plan of Action

-- __Targeted retention programmes:__ Implement specific retention initiatives for departments with high turnover, such as Sales.
-- __Employee Satisfaction Initiatives:__ Enhance employee satisfaction through recognition programmes, flexible work arrangements, and improved communication.
-- __Managerial Development:__ Provide training and support to managers to improve their leadership skills and create a positive work environment.
-- __Compensation and Benefits Review:__ Regularly review compensation and benefits packages to ensure they remain competitive.

-Conclusion: By implementing these recommendations, Atlas Labs can significantly reduce employee turnover, improve morale, and enhance overall organisational performance.
+- **Tackle Sales Representative Turnover**: Examine the reasons behind the 39.8% attrition rate in Sales and introduce retention strategies such as enhanced pay structures, professional development initiatives, or improved workload management.
+- **Support Frequent Travellers**: Consider flexible working arrangements or travel incentives to reduce the 24.9% attrition rate among employees who travel frequently.
+- **Review Overtime Policies**: High attrition among employees required to work overtime (30.5%) suggests a need for better work-life balance measures, such as adjusted overtime pay or additional leave benefits.
+- **Retention Strategies for Younger Employees**: With the majority aged 20-29, focus on career progression opportunities and mentorship schemes to encourage long-term retention.
+- **Improve Inclusivity**: While white employees form the majority, further investment in diversity, equity, and inclusion (DEI) initiatives could strengthen workplace culture.
+- **Gender Balance Considerations**: With a female-majority workforce, assess leadership development programmes to ensure equal growth opportunities for all employees.

 ---